YichengDWu/MoYe.jl/docs/src/manual/datamovement/gs.md

 test_transpose(2048, 2048)
 ```

-It is almost identical to the copy kernel， but we would need to transpose the shared memory by simply transposing its layout
+This is almost identical to the copy kernel, but we transpose the shared memory by transposing its layout:
 ```julia
     moye_smem′ = MoYe.transpose(moye_smem)
 ```
-and then compute the new thread tiles.
-Note that each thread would work on different elements now so we need to call `sync_threads()`.
+We then compute the new thread tiles.
+Note that each thread will now work on different elements, so we need to call `sync_threads()`.